 The Evolution of Rocks, Pebbles, and Sand

 David Sacks, the first COO of PayPal, founder of Yammer, and now founder of Craft Venture, wrote a Medium post on the Rocks, Pebbles, and Sand method practiced at PayPal since its early days.
-We have been fine-tuning this approach for over a decade both within PayPal and at small to mid-sized companies like Shutterfly, Bigcommerce, and Feedzai.
+We have been fine-tuning this approach when it comes to product operations for over a decade both within PayPal and at small to mid-sized companies like Shutterfly, Bigcommerce, and Feedzai.

 We expanded the approach further with the concept of product portfolio management to incorporate a “variable-sized” jar when prioritizing product initiatives and allocating engineering resources across teams.